 Estimating the Value of Inherited Real Estate

 If you're handling an estate that contains a house or other real estate, it's probably the most valuable asset in the estate.
-You'll need to know what it's worth, for several reasons: to report a taxable gain or loss on the eventual sale; for an inventory, if the estate goes through probate; and to fairly divide estate assets among several beneficiaries, if that's what the will called for.
+You'll need to know what it's worth, for several reasons: to report a taxable gain or loss on the eventual sale; to make an inventory of the deceased person's assets, if the estate goes through probate; and to fairly divide estate assets among several beneficiaries, if that's what the will called for.

-Inherited real estate may not be sold quickly, however, if market conditions may make it more sensible to hold onto the property for a while.
-And if the estate is going through probate, delay is inevitable because you may need to notify beneficiaries and possibly even get court approval before selling real estate.
+Inherited real estate might not be sold quickly, however, if market conditions may make it more sensible to hold onto the property for a while.
+And if the estate is going through probate, delay is inevitable because you might need to notify beneficiaries and possibly even get court approval before selling real estate.

 So, short of actually selling the property, how do you get a reliable estimate of the value of a house, condominium, or residential lot?
 The easiest way is to ask two or three local real estate agents to walk through the property and give you a figure, in writing.
 If they know about recent sales of comparable properties in the neighborhood and whether the market is hot or cold, taking the average of their figures should give you a reasonable result.
 Valuing real estate is always a somewhat subjective exercise, however.
 A good real estate agent will give you a realistic estimate, to avoid getting your expectations too high.
 But an agent who hopes to be hired to sell the property might romance you with a high estimate.